wttech/Sling-Dynamic-Include/README.md

 # Integrated with Sling

-Sling Dynamin Include (SDI) project has been contributed to the Apache Sling project as [an extension](https://github.com/apache/sling/tree/trunk/contrib/extensions/sling-dynamic-include).
+Sling Dynamic Include (SDI) project has been contributed to the Apache Sling project as [an extension](https://github.com/apache/sling/tree/trunk/contrib/extensions/sling-dynamic-include).
+See the official [announcement](https://www.cognifide.com/our-blogs/cq/contributing-sling-dynamic-include-to-apache-sling) on the Cognifide website.

 This Github project has been left as an information hub.